Computahwiz-Github/Death-Statues-Mod-1.20.X/README.md

   - [ ] 3.1 When the player destroys the statue, make it drop all the items except what you choose to leave on (specific armor/weapons)
   - [x] 3.2 Make statue have storage capacity

 P.S.
-I added a shaped saddle recipe for fun (leather & iron).
+I added shaped recipes for the Death Statue Block, Base block, and a saddle recipe for fun (leather & iron).

 ## Welcome Toast Message
 When you load into a world, you'll get a little welcome toast message.